Per Il Volo Miniplane

 The Per Il Volo Miniplane is an Italian paramotor designed and produced by Per Il Volo of Galliera Veneta for powered paragliding.
 It was introduced in 1989 and remains in production.

 Design and development

-The aircraft was designed as a light weight paramotor, giving due consideration to the fact that the pilot has to wear the engine on his or her back and run with it for take-off.
+The aircraft was designed as a lightweight paramotor, giving due consideration to the fact that the pilot has to wear the engine on his or her back and run with it for take-off.
 It features a paraglider-style high-wing, single-place accommodation and a single Per Il Volo Top 80 13 hp engine in pusher configuration.
 As is the case with all paramotors, take-off and landing is accomplished by foot.